Edric-Matwiejew/QuOp_MPI/docs/source/usage_example.rst

     comm = MPI.COMM_WORLD

-Define QWAO parameters, the depth of the circuit, p, the number of qubits, n_qubits, and an array of starting angles of size 2p, x0. x0 defines the starting angles of the :math:`\vec{\gamma}` and :math:`\vec{t}` arrays.
+Define QWAO parameters, the depth of the circuit, p, the number of qubits, n_qubits, and an array of starting angles of size 2p, x0, which defines the starting angles of the :math:`\vec{\gamma}` and :math:`\vec{t}` arrays.

 .. code-block:: python